Skip to main content

 5

-A developer says "this is not a bug, it is a feature."
-How do you handle it?
+A developer says "this is not a bug, it is by design."
+You strongly believe it is a bug.
+How do you handle this without escalating to managers?

 What to listen for